talyazruia/SmartProp-Manager/README.md

 - Review and approve pending tenant payments
 - View dashboard statistics and apartment-level payment history
 - Export payment reports to Excel

+## How the System Works

+### Tenant Flow

+1. The tenant logs into the system.
+2. The tenant selects an assigned apartment.
+3. The tenant submits an electricity meter reading.
+4. The reading can be entered manually or extracted from an uploaded image using Google Vision API OCR.
+5. The backend calculates electricity consumption based on the previous and current meter readings.
+6. The system calculates the payment amount according to the configured electricity rate.
+7. The payment is saved as pending.
+8. The landlord reviews and approves the payment.
+9. The tenant can view the updated payment status and payment history.

+### Landlord Flow

+1. The landlord logs into the system.
+2. The landlord manages apartments and tenant assignments.
+3. The landlord configures the electricity price per kWh.
+4. The landlord reviews pending payments.
+5. The landlord approves tenant payments.
+6. The landlord can view statistics and payment reports.

 ### Electricity & Payment Flow
 - Meter readings can be submitted manually or extracted from an uploaded image using Google Vision API OCR